chrisvmiller/randomlyunique/content/broccalypse.md

 </table>

 Let's now determine the best crop(s) that will minimize water usage, generate 10 billion dollars in revenue and will provide all
 40 million Californians with a 2000 Calorie diet.
-Oh wait, this sounds like our good ol' friend.
-Mr. Linear Programming problem.
+Oh wait, this sounds like our good ol' friend Mr. Linear Programming problem.
 The solution is quite disturbing:

 <table class="table-bordered" style="margin: 0 auto; text-align: center;">